 - Linking your ecommerce to your EPoS has the potential to provide your systems (and therefore your customers) real-time access to multi-location stock, preventing you from overselling and falling into the ‘out of stock’ trap.
 It also removes the need for overnight polling, giving your customers confidence when ordering from you either online, or for click and reserve, or click and collect.

 - Ecommerce gives retailers vastly improved stock management options, helping to manage stock, including out of stocks, across stores and online channels.
-Why not add an in-store stock feature on your ecommerce site, so customers can see store stock local to them, and accurate warehouse levels?
+Why not add an in-store stock feature on your ecommerce site, so customers can see store stock local to them?

 - Having a single view of a customer means you can merge online and in-store customer accounts and centralise data.
 This is a great way for providing all customers with the same level of service no matter what channels they buy through.
-It also unlocks the potential to create an efficient omnichannel loyalty scheme that your customers will just love!
+It also unlocks the potential to create an efficient omnichannel loyalty scheme.

 - With clever, cloud-based retail management systems, ecommerce integration can also provide retailers with a complete merchandising workflow.
 Giving retailers the authority to set their own customisable rules for automated replenishment including, out of stock occurrence, minimum and maximum levels, click and collect and more.

-- Make sure there’s no disparity between in-store and online stock by having full control over product images, descriptions and attributes with an intuitive in-built product information management (PIM) functionality.
+- Have full control over product images, descriptions and attributes with an intuitive in-built product information management (PIM) functionality.

 - Delivery options can make or break a customer’s decision to buy from you.
 Integrating EPoS and ecommerce gives you the flexibility to offer customers omnichannel delivery options, including, buy online, click and collect in-store; reserve online, pay in-store; drop ship, pre-order and more.
 Perfect for keeping online customers happy and encouraging footfall to store, which in this difficult time for the high street, is more crucial than ever.